rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 All HAL function prototypes and datatype definitions are available in `cellular_hal.h` file.

   1. Components/Process must include `cellular_hal.h` to make use of Cellular Manager hal capabilities.
-  2. Components/Process should add linker dependency for `cellularmanager` binary.
+  2. Components/Process should add linker dependency to `cellularmanager.so`

 ## Theory of operation and key concepts